tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

             .. literalinclude:: /_src_snippets/simulation/environment_setup/environment_models/constant_aerodynamic_coefficients.cpp
                :language: cpp

-.. class:: Tabulated Aerodynamic Coefficient Settings
+.. class:: Tabulated Aerodynamic Coefficient

   Settings for tabulated aerodynamic coefficients as a function of given independent variables.
 These tables can be defined either manually or loaded from a file, as discussed in more detail on the :ref:`_aerodynamic_coefficients` page.
 Coefficients can be defined as a function of angle of sideslip, angle of attack, Mach number or altitude.
 If you simulation requires any other dependencies for the coefficients, please open an issue on Github requesting feature.